Last Resort for Dog Potty Training

 Issues Making Housetraining Difficult

-• Some dogs don’t handle being in a crate or a confinement area well.
-This could cause anxiety leading to not being able to hold their urine.
+• Confinement Issues: Some dogs may not handle being in a crate or confinement area well, causing anxiety and making it hard for them to hold their urine.

-• Another possible situation may be that your adopted adult dog or older dog was crate trained and if you don’t crate train, your new dog doesn’t know what to do not being inside the crate.
+• Lack of Crate Training: If your adopted adult dog or older dog was crate trained and you don’t crate train them, they may not know what to do when not inside the crate.

 What Is the Last Resort for Dog Potty Training?